 With the exceptions noted above, no student's room, office, lockers, or private possessions on campus will be searched by university administrators unless there is reasonable cause to believe that a student is violating or using his/her facilities in violation of university regulations and a certificate authorizing the search has been issued by the Vice President for Student Affairs (or designee).
 The certificate must state the source of the information, the suspected violation, the location of the search, the materials to be seized or information sought, and the name of the person authorized to conduct the search.
-Nothing in this regulation prohibits the Campus Police from securing a search warrant and executing it in or around university facilities.
+Nothing in this regulation prohibits the William & Mary Police from securing a search warrant and executing it in or around university facilities.

 Missing Person Inquiry and Confidential Contact Information

 The university has established a procedure to investigate when a student is reported missing.
 Each student has the option to designate a confidential contact by submitting a form (pdf) to the Dean of Students.
 The university will contact the designated person within 24 hours of the time that a student is considered missing.
-Law enforcement officials (including campus police) will be notified of a student's absence no later than 24 hours after the student has been deemed missing and will follow their own investigation procedures.
+Law enforcement officials (including William & Mary Police) will be notified of a student's absence no later than 24 hours after the student has been deemed missing and will follow their own investigation procedures.
 For students who are minors (under 18 and not emancipated), the university is obligated to notify parent(s) or guardian(s) within 24 hours of receiving a report that the student is missing.